 And this partnership is equally stimulating for the stroker and strokee?
 Does it have to be a male and female partnership?

 Pussy is just more charged, isn't it?
 Going into charged territory is sexy.
 It increases sensation.
 It has us question things.
 We like that.
 The funny thing about pussy is all the stroking connotations.
 A couple of weeks ago, we had an article in the Sun.
-Right next to it, they put a piece titled "Why stroking cats can help beat stress".
-Turns out the Sun has a sense of humour.
+Right next to it, they put a piece titled "Why Stroking Cats Can Help Beat Stress."
+Turns out the Sun has a sense of humor.